thebarty/meteor-denormalized-views/README.md

 //  p.e. from a ``Meteor.method``
 DenormalizedViews.refreshManually({
   identifier: DENORMALIZED_POST_COLLECTION,
-  refreshIds: [Mongo._id]  // _id-array of posts that shoudl be updated })
+  refreshIds: [Mongo._id],  // _id-array of posts that shoudl be updated })
 ```